 Secondly, the high-precision photometry of K2 will allow to characterize the variability properties of the targets improving our knowledge on the activity levels of M dwarfs, in particular by determining the rotational periods through the evidence of stellar spots induced rotational modulation.
-Our proposed M dwarf targets are bright compared to those originally observed by Kepler (the median V mag of the sample is 12.9 mag, 4 mag brighter than Kepler-45).
+Our proposed M dwarf targets are bright compared to those originally observed by Kepler (the median V mag of the sample is 12.6 mag, 4 mag brighter than Kepler-45).
 The high-precision spectroscopic observations to be carried out in case of transit detections, that upon confirmation enable the measurement of the mass of the companion and the characterization of the bulk density of the planet, will thus be not nearly as time consuming, and the K2 photometry combined with the analysis of spectroscopic activity indicators will allow to carefully calibrate any effects on radialvelocity measurements induced by stellar activity.
 Spectroscopic confirmation observations could effectively be conducted with the ultra-stable, high-precision HARPS-N spectrograph.
 The instrument, that recently was instrumental in determining the mass of an Earth-sized planet with and Earth-like density (Pepe et al. 2013), is presently utilized to carry out the large observing programme Global Architecture of Planetary Systems (GAPS, A. Sozzetti PI).
 One of the GAPS program elements focuses on the monitoring of the radial velocity variations of more than 100 M dwarfs included in the APACHE survey, aiming at detecting and characterizing Neptune-type and terrestrial-type planets on closein orbits.

-Finally, the proposed target sample is of particular interest because it will be intensively observed by the Gaia satellite, successfully launched in December 2013.
-The distribution of the expected end-of-mission Gaia observations for this sample has a median of ~100 transits.
+The campaign 1 field location will allow for combined monitoring with HARPS-S. Finally, the proposed target sample is of particular interest because it will be intensively observed by the Gaia satellite, successfully launched in December 2013.
+The distribution of the expected end-of-mission Gaia observations for this sample has a median of ~90 transits.
 The typical target brightness will ensure that Gaia will deliver its highest astrometric precision for this sample, thus allowing the determination of the distance to any detected planetary systems with accuracies of <<1%.
+The fundamental stellar parameters detected planetary systems with accuracies of <<1%.
 The fundamental stellar parameters mass and radius will be determined with unprecedented precision by comparison with stellar evolution models and this, in turn, will allow to provide much improved determinations of the bulk properties of the detected planets.
 The stars being nearby (typically within 50 pc), Gaia astrometry will also allow to screen to outer regions for giant planetary companions, thus improving further the characterization of the architecture of any planetary system that might have been found.